ConfusedVorlon/HSObserver/README.md

 }
 ```

-Unlike a standard notification, waveObserver is fully released when Watcher is released.
+Unlike a standard observer, waveObserver is fully released when Watcher is released.
 (Posting a wave notification will not call the `//Do Something` code)

-## Notifications can be Activated and Deactivated
+## Observers can be Activated and Deactivated

 ```swift
     var waveObserver:HSObserver